 Adams National Historical Park

-Adas NHP is located in Eastern Massachusetts approximately 7 miles southeast of Boston.
+Adams NHP is located in Eastern Massachusetts approximately 7 miles southeast of Boston.
 The 11-acre park is open from spring through fall offering the opportunity to tour historic houses.

-The park preserves the grounds, homes and personal property of five generations of the Adams Family who lived here from 1720 to 1927.
+The park preserves the grounds, homes, and personal property of five generations of the Adams Family who lived here from 1720 to 1927.
 The Adams Family includes two Presidents, international diplomats, and notable historians/writers.

 The Old House Grounds include a historic orchard and formal gardens.
 The Stone Library from the 1870s houses more than 12,000 volumes.